rotexsoft/slim-skeleton-mvc-app/README.md

 * Ships with a very minimal amount of composer / packagists dependencies (all of which are used by **`SlimMvcTools\Controllers\BaseController`**) in order to allow you to include only additional dependencies that suit the specific needs of your application.
 Thereby reducing the possibility of having unused / unneeded dependencies in your application

-* Optionally ships with the Zurb Foundation front-end framework (http://foundation.zurb.com/) and jQuery or no front-end framework

-* Strives to adhere strictly to the **PSR-7 HTTP messages** and **container-interop/container-interop** interfaces, in order to make it easy to use different implementations of the PSR-7 request and response objects and **container-interop/container-interop** compliant containers
+* Strives to adhere strictly to the **PSR-7 HTTP messages** and **psr/container** interfaces, in order to make it easy to use different implementations of the PSR-7 request and response objects and **psr/container** compliant containers

 ## Requirements